-SECTION 1.
-Domestic Corporations and Partnerships. - For the purpose of this Act, domestic corporations and partnerships shall refer to all corporations and partnerships organized and existing under Philippine laws, operating for profit: Provided, that said corporations and partnerships report earnings over the last four (4) years that allow them to engage in the production of rice/ corn for their employees' requirements without adversely affecting their financial viability.
-Appropriate guidelines shall be issued to determine the corporations and partnerships that are to be covered by this Act.
+Section 1.
+Domestic Corporations and Partnerships. - For the purpose of this 1 Act, domestic corporations and partnerships shall refer to all corporations and 2 partnerships organized and existing under Philippine laws, operating for profit: 3 Provided, that said corporations and partnerships report earnings over the last four 4 (4) years that allow them to engage in the production of rice/ corn for their 5 6 employees' requirements without adversely affecting their financial viability.
+Appropriate guidelines shall be issued to determine the corporations and 7 partnerships that are to be covered by this Act.
+8 a.
+Corporations/partnerships with existing landholdings suitable for rice/corn production may manage the land and produce the rice/corn or may enter into a management/contractual arrangement with farmers' groups such as farmers' associations, cooperatives, and agrarian reform communities (ARCs);

-SECTION 2.
-Corporative Farming Arrangements. - Participation in Corporative Farming programs shall be on a voluntary basis.
-For the purpose of this Act, corporations/partnerships may engage in the following Corporative Farming programs:
+9 Sec.
+2. Corporative Farming Arrangements. - Participation in Corporative 10 Farming programs shall be on a voluntary basis.
+For the purpose of this Act, 11 corporations/partnerships may engage in the following Corporative Farming 12 programs: